Krisha-codes/InspireHer/README.md

 # InspireHer: Women in STEM
 A web app celebrating women in STEM through interactive inspiration cards.
-InspiHER is a simple yet powerful web app that celebrates and empowers women in STEM (Science, Technology, Engineering, and Mathematics).It highlights inspiring scientists, shares their stories, and delivers motivational messages to encourage young women to dream big and pursue careers in STEM.
+InspiHER is a simple yet powerful web app that celebrates and empowers women in STEM (Science, Technology, Engineering, and Mathematics).
+It highlights inspiring scientists, shares their stories, and delivers motivational messages to encourage young women to dream big and pursue careers in STEM.
 **Features**
 🎓 Meet Women in STEM — Learn about incredible scientists and innovators who changed the world.
 💬 Get Inspired — Receive an uplifting quote or message every time you click "Inspire Me".